Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Bordertown was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Bordertown was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups are Australian (31.6%), English (28.5%), and Other (10.7%), which is significantly higher than the regional average of 4.3%.
-There are also notable divergences in the representation of certain ethnic groups: German is overrepresented at 7.3% compared to the regional average of 6.4%, Filipino at 3.1% versus 0.8%, and Maori at 0.9% against a regional average of 0.4%.
+In terms of ancestry, the top three groups are Australian (31.6%), English (28.5%), and Other (10.7%), with Other being notably higher than the regional average of 3.5%.
+Additionally, there are notable divergences in the representation of certain ethnic groups: German is overrepresented at 7.3% compared to 8.2% regionally, Filipino at 3.1% versus 0.7%, and Maori at 0.9% versus 0.2%.

 Frequently Asked Questions - Diversity